effekseer/EffekseerForUE/docs/index_en.md

 <img src="img/assignResource.png">
 </div>

-If no texture is assigned to the material, right-click on the EffekseerMaterial asset and click GenerateMaterialElements.
+If no texture is assigned to the material, right-click on the EffekseerMaterial asset and Reimport it.

 You assigns textures to the EffekseerEffect asset.
 Right-click the EffekseerEffect asset, and then run AssignResources.